 Here’s how it works: the real estate sponsor will open the DST.
 Investors will then deposit their 1031 exchange proceeds into the DST.
 Properties will then be purchased under the DST umbrella.
-The investor then receives cash distributions from the properties that were acquired through the DST (through rental income or the eventual sale of the asset).
+The investor then receives cash distributions (assuming the investment is profitable) from the properties that were acquired through the DST (through rental income or the eventual sale of the asset).

 It is important to note that individuals who invest in DSTs must be accredited, meaning have a net worth that is higher than $1 million or income that exceeds $200,000 ($300,000 if married and filing jointly).

 What is a Real Estate Investment Trust (REIT)?

 A Real Estate Investment Trust (REIT) is an organization that acquires, manages, and sells real estate investment properties.
 Investors who purchase a share of a REIT look to benefit from the income that is generated from the investment properties.
 For example, a REIT may be comprised of several apartment buildings or retail spaces across the U.S. Instead of only owning one property, a REIT offers investors the opportunity to own a diverse portfolio with a variety of properties in several different markets.